Do You Know the Signs and Symptoms of a Stroke? B.E. F.A.S.T.!

 - Older age.
 “For each decade of life after age 55, your chance of having a stroke more than doubles,” according to Johns Hopkins Medicine.

 - Race.
-African-Americans and Hispanics are at much higher risk of stroke and of death caused by stroke than Caucasians.
+African-Americans and Hispanics are at higher risk of stroke and of death caused by stroke than Caucasians.

 - Gender.
 Men and women are both at risk of stroke, but the American Stroke Society reports that “women have more strokes than men, and stroke kills more women than men.”